 There is a relatively frequent service on the Newcastle - Carlisle Hadrian's Wall line and for those aiming for the central part of Hadrian's Wall, Hexham is half an an hour out of Newcastle, whereas Haltwhistle is half an hour further on (or it's a 20 minutes journey from Carlisle).

 For those who might like a scenic journey from the south, the Settle - Carlisle line is a real treat.
 Passing the lovingly-restored Railway Stations, through the Yorkshire Dales, over the famous Ribblehead Viaduct and up the Eden Valley, you also have dramatic views over towards the Lake District.
 You can get on this line from either York, or London Kings Cross, via Leeds.

-Our Camping Treks are priced to keep the cost for Trekkers as low as possible, however, there is a minimum total number on which we are able to operate.
-The minimum number on a Camping Trek is 3 tents in total.
+Our Camping Expedition Treks are priced to keep the cost for Trekkers as low as possible, however, there is a minimum total number on which we are able to operate.
+The minimum number on a Camping Expedition is 3 tents in total.
 If the total number is less than this*, we have three alternatives for Camping Trekkers -

 a.
 Provide an alternative date.

 b.
 An additional charge per person (to make up the total number shortfall) is applied*.

 c.
 Deposit is refunded and booking cancelled.

 * Since we introduced our Backpacker Camping Trek option in 2015, we have not had an under proscribed Trek - so there has not been a need to apply an additional charge.
 If an under proscribed Trek was to become apparent, we would expect to be able to give between six & eight weeks notice, of a total number shortfall.